 The tribes of Muang Sing Laos

-One of the main reasons to visit Muang Sing is because it is one of the best places to learn more about the culture of the ethnic minorities or the so-called hill tribes in Laos.
+One of the main reasons to visit Muang Sing is because it is a great place to learn more about the culture of the ethnic minorities or the so-called hill tribes of Laos.
 Laos is the most ethnically diverse country in southeast Asia with over 50 ethnic groups.
-Around Muang Sing alone live about 10 different minorities.
+Around Muang Sing live more than 10 different minorities.

 Muang Sing is in a border region close to Thailand, Myanmar, China and Vietnam.
 Each group has their own language, culture, traditions and costumes.
 That said, almost all of them also still follow animist religions and belief in spirits.